2025 Antioch High School shooting

-2025 school shooting in Tennessee, U.S.
+School shooting in Tennessee, U.S.

 On January 22, 2025, a school shooting occurred at Antioch High School in the Antioch neighborhood of Nashville, Tennessee, United States.
-17-year-old student Solomon Henderson opened fire inside the school's cafeteria, killing one student and injuring another student before he committed suicide.
+17-year-old Solomon Henderson opened fire inside the school's cafeteria, killing one student and injuring another before he committed suicide.

 Background

 Antioch High School is a public high school located in Antioch, Tennessee, a neighborhood of Nashville.
 At the time of the shooting, it had over 2,100 students enrolled in grades 9–12 and is one of 19 high schools administered by Metropolitan Nashville Public Schools.

 Shooting

 Prior to the shooting, Henderson went into a school restroom and is believed to have retrieved a weapon there.
-The handgun was reported to be a 9mm Taurus G2C semi-automatic pistol.
+The handgun was a 9mm Taurus G2C semi-automatic pistol.
 The shooting began at 11:09 a.m. when Henderson confronted 16-year-old female student Josselin Corea Escalante in the cafeteria and killed her with his handgun.

 Henderson fired several more shots, then proceeded to shoot himself in the head with the same handgun.
 Two injuries occurred; one caused by being grazed by a bullet, and another facial injury following a fall.
 Both of the injured were students.
 Ten shots in total were fired during the shooting within 17 seconds.
 Two magazines were recovered, the one inserted having nine 9mm rounds inside and the other having seven.
 The shooting was livestreamed in part on the service Kick.

 The gun used in the shooting was obtained legally in Arizona in 2022 and had never been reported as stolen.
-It still remains unknown how the weapon came into Henderson's possession, despite law enforcement working with the Bureau of Alcohol, Tobacco & Firearms to resolve the mystery.
 Two school resource officers were in the school building but were not in the cafeteria at the time of the shooting.
 The school did not have metal detectors.